Read the Illinois Human Rights Act Amendment (HB 3773) Regulation Guide

 Discover how Mega HR chose to stress-test their AI system at an important stage of product development.

-1. Risk prevention: Identifying and mitigating bias before customer deployment reduces legal and reputational exposure.
+• Catch risk early and prevent it: identifying and mitigating bias before customer deployment reduces legal and reputational exposure.

 Rather than waiting for customer audits or regulatory scrutiny, Mega HR proactively sought Warden to test its system in a controlled, pre-release environment.

-The process included:
+The evaluation included:

 • Structured testing across multiple protected classes